davedittrich/utils/README.md

   . . .
 ```

-The file containing the Ansible variables also helps in debugging playbooks.
+The file containing the Ansible variables from the `converge` phase also help
-By running `molecule converge`, the roles are applied and the variables are
-dumped into the file `/tmp/ansible-vars.yml` at the end.
-The `molecule converge`
-run then stops, at which point you can look at the file.
+in debugging playbooks.
+They provide "ground truth" of the Ansible runtime state
+and help you identify variables to use in playbooks and tests, or to watch
+while running tests in a debugger.
+(There is a `pytest` launch rule for
+VSCode defined in the `.vscode/launch.json` file.)

-To continue on to testing, you can manually run `molecule verify`, at which point
+To continue on to testing in `molecule`, you can manually run `molecule
-the variables are loaded and are available to tests.
-This allows you to
+verify`.
+The variables are loaded from the cached file and are available to
-redefine some variables during development, re-run `molecule converge` to have
+tests.
+This allows you to redefine some variables during development, re-run
-them take effect, and your tests can then automatically adjust.
+`molecule converge` to have them take effect, and your tests can then
+automatically adjust.

 Only when `molecule destroy` is run will the file be deleted.